 But despite the millions of records sold and dollars earned, the carefully orchestrated Instagram posts and the political activism, at the heart of the mega-brand they've been steadily building for the better part of two decades are two people who've reached the top of the mountain together, but who have also weathered heartache, loss and public embarrassment.
 They're ultimately just two people trying to make it work—they just happen to be geniuses at spinning their most normal attributes into gold.

 From the beginning of their much-chronicled but still fairly mysterious relationship, Beyoncé and Jay-Z were applauded for, basically, not being ridiculous.
 For not hogging the tabloid headlines with bad behavior, such was very much in fashion among the young Hollywood set, and for not giving away too much—or anything at all—about their relationship.
-They couldn't help the photographers who would eagerly greet them at events or follow them around on date nights, but their lips were sealed.
+They couldn't help the presence of photographers who would eagerly greet them at events or follow them around on date nights, but their lips were sealed.